 Just like saved views on the Features board, any updates that aren't saved will be treated as ad hoc changes and the roadmap will revert to the last saved version once you navigate away.

 To create a new roadmap from scratch, select the current roadmap's name to access the main roadmaps dropdown, then select Add new roadmap.

-Share your Roadmap with colleagues
+Share your Roadmap

 You can opt to share a roadmap with other makers, contributors, and viewers.

 When you invite colleagues from across your organization into productboard as contributors or viewers, they'll see whichever roadmaps have been shared with them.
 They won't see any roadmaps that are private or that have only been shared with makers.

 To grant your colleagues access to a roadmap, click the Share button in the top right:

 You'll have the ability to grant roadmap access to a specific person, or to any users with a certain type of role: